Ground Gas Protection Manchester

 It is strongly recommended that specialists be consulted during the assessment of groundgas data as well as the risk assessment phase.
 Here are some key documents you should know about and that you can refer to:

-BS8485+ A1 2019 gives recommendations on ground gas site analysis and the selection and implementation of gas protection measures to protect new buildings from carbon dioxide and methane.
+BS8485 2015 + A1 2019, provides guidelines on ground gas site classification and the choice for solutions for the design integral gas protective devices for new buildings.
+These measures are designed to prevent entry of carbon dioxide or methane, and provide an internal environment that is safe.
 It offers a process that can be used to demonstrate that risks posed by the potential or actual presence of carbon dioxide and methane have been addressed.

 Call our Manchester team for further information on ensuring that the installation of your gas protection systems meets CIRIA 735 & BS8485